ever-co/ever-gauzy/packages/plugins/public-layout-ui/README.md

 ## Features

 - **Public-layout UI Plugin:** Provides a user-friendly interface for public views and interactions in the Gauzy platform.

+## Building

+Run `yarn nx build plugin-public-layout-ui` to build the library.

 ## Running unit tests

-Run `nx test plugin-public-layout-ui` to execute the unit tests.
+Run `yarn nx test plugin-public-layout-ui` to execute the unit tests.

-# Installation
+## Installation

 Install the public-layout UI Plugin using your preferred package manager: